lulutalu/42_Inception/README.md

 * A volume containing the _WordPress website files_
 * A docker-network that establishes a connection between all the containers

-In case of a crash, everything must restart properly
+## Some expected behaviors :

-Some expected behaviors :
+* In case of a crash, everything must restart properly
 * Inside the WordPress database, there must be two users, one of them being the Admin.
 * The domain name will point to the local IP address.
 Domain name muste be login.42.fr
 * Usage of environment variables, the use of .env file is strongly recommended